ermez3/marionettegentleintro/README.md

 I wanted to build an application fast ,scalable and highly maintainable, thats how I ended up with Marionette along with backbone js.
 I'm not sure if its the right choice, but I'll give it a try .
-I'm building a financial web app for b2c, the application has to be fast and support 10,000.
+I'm building a financial web app for b2c, the application has to be fast and support 10,000 users.

-### Interesting FACTS
+### About the app im building

-I'm using
+I'm using for my b2c web app
 --------------

 BackEnd